ajmeyghani/mini-client/readme.md

 ## Line Ending

-Make sure to always use LF for line endings:
+If you have line ending issues, make sure to set the git configs:

 ```
 git config core.eol lf